Strive for Greatness - Can Youth Athletes Carry the Load?

-From shoes of a prospective young player, throughout the carrier full of heavy injuries (torn ACL, broken fingers on a hand, etc...) and into a being a coach of a youth basketball team, a senior basketball team, and all the way to an individual development coach of some major-league players, I've set and I took a moment about what do I really do?
+From the shoes of a prospective young player, throughout the carrier full of heavy injuries (torn ACL, broken fingers on a hand, etc...) and into a being a coach of a youth basketball team, a senior basketball team, and all the way to an individual development coach of some major-league players, I've set and I took a moment about what do I really do?

 I push limits, however, when and with everybody.
 I try to put an enormous amount of pressure on my players, I try to make them come out of their comfort zone and do stuff that is going to make better players out of them.
 This constant pursuit for perfection takes its toll, and it can either push a player up toward the goal or it can drag them down.

 In the psychology of sport and training, the question of how perfectionism influences performance is highly debated.
-While the fraction of the researchers have recognized perfectionism as a symbol quality of elite athletes, others see perfectionism as a maladjusted thing that undermines, rather than helps athletic performance.
-Upon this background, the purpose of the existing study was to investigate how different aspects of perfectionism predict performance and performance increments.
+While a fraction of the researchers have recognized perfectionism as a symbol quality of elite athletes, others see perfectionism as a maladjusted thing that undermines, rather than helps athletic performance.
+Against this background, the purpose of the existing study was to investigate how different aspects of perfectionism predict performance and performance increments.

 Conclusion: The findings imply that perfectionism is not fundamentally a maladaptive characteristic that generally undermines sports execution.
 Rather, when learning a new training assignment, perfectionism may intensify performance and lead to performance increments over repeated trials.

 According to reference definitions, perfectionism simply is the absence of anything that is not perfect.
-Scientific data and research, though, has progressed to a more differentiated opinion.
+Scientific data and research, though, have progressed to a more differentiated opinion.
 Perfectionism is observed as a multidimensional disposition being that is defined by striving for flawlessness and the setting of extremely high standards for in-game play success followed by aims for overly judgmental analysis followed by sensitive reactions if there is a case of underachievement.

 In other words, players want to play at the high levels all the time and they react badly if they do not meet their own goals.

 How perfectionism influences production is highly debated especially in sports.
-While one group of researchers have recognized perfectionism as a mental characteristic that delivers Olympic champions, the other group finds perfectionism as a maladaptive characteristic that weakens athletic performance overall.
+While one group of researchers has recognized perfectionism as a mental characteristic that delivers Olympic champions, the other group finds perfectionism as a maladaptive characteristic that weakens athletic performance overall.
 Aggregate evidence indicates that two major areas of perfectionism should be modified.

 The first area has been reported as positive striving perfectionism and captures those aspects of perfectionism that link to perfectionistic strivings such as: